 Duo integrates with RDP to add two-factor authentication to Remote Desktop logins.

 - The Duo RDP integration will add two-factor authentication to all Windows login attempts, whether via a local console or over RDP, unless you select the “Only prompt for Duo authentication when logging in via RDP” option in the installer.
 If two-factor is enabled for both RDP and console logons, it may be bypassed by restarting Windows into Safe Mode (e.g. in case of a configuration error).
-If you wish to use this integration to protect local console logins, please see the FAQ for some guidance on securing your Windows installation appropriately.
+If you wish to protect local console logins with Duo, please see the FAQ for some guidance on securing your Windows installation appropriately.